Hardware & Setup

 Remote Access

 Standard port forwarding isn't an option for me as my ISP uses CGNAT.
 To bypass this, I use Tailscale to create secure, point-to-point mesh tunnels.
+These tunnels are built on the WireGuard protocol, which encrypts traffic and allows me to access services from anywhere without exposing them to the public internet.

 Service Stack